jgray13/hello-world/README.md

 My name is Jen.
 I am a self-taught front end web developer, with a background in SEO.
 I also have a keen interest in computing and information technology in general.

 I began studying front end web development in August 2017.
-To begin with, I focused on studying HTML and CSS, then moved onto learning javaScript in 2019.
+To begin with, I focused on studying HTML and CSS, then moved onto learning JavaScript in 2019.
 More recently, I have been studying PHP which has given me an insight into back end web development.

-My preferred programming language is javaScript, and I would place myself at an intermediate level with js.
-Although it is challenging at times, javaScript is very useful for many development tasks and I enjoy learning the language.
+My preferred programming language is JavaScript, and I would place myself at an intermediate level with js.
+Although it is challenging at times, JavaScript is very useful for many development tasks and I enjoy learning the language.
 I am confident working with HTML and CSS as I have gained experience from creating projects and building sites with HTML and CSS.

 During my studies, I have gained some freelance work building and maintaining websites.
 This experience has been very useful for my development as I find working on real projects a great way to learn.